NanaVan/ArduinoTriggerSystem/README.md

 **Goal**

-Catching the TTL trigger signal and sednding the *triggered* message to server, so that the server can execute the IQ recorder to collect data.
+Catching the TTL trigger signal and sending the *triggered* message to server, so that the server can execute the IQ recorder to collect data.

 **material**